Microflash/remark-callout-directives/README.md

 ## When should I use this?

-Callouts and admonitions are used to provide additional information related to a topic under discussion or draw out attention to potential possibilities.
-They are widely used in documentation by popular libraries, frameworks, and applications (for example, [Docusaurus](https://docusaurus.io/docs/markdown-features/admonitions), [Obsidian](https://help.obsidian.md/How+to/Use+callouts), etc).
+Callouts are used to provide additional information related to a topic under discussion or draw out attention to potential possibilities.
+They are widely used in documentation by popular libraries, frameworks, and applications (such as [Starlight](https://starlight.astro.build/components/asides/), [Obsidian](https://help.obsidian.md/callouts), [Bear](https://bear.app/faq/callouts/) and so on).
 Use this plugin if you need something similar.

 ## Prerequisites